honeybadgerofdoom/blank_web_app/reports/database/README.md

 SSH into a lab machine and run this command:
 `mysql -u eid -D cs414_team2 -h faure -p`

-Then, you can run query commands normally.
+Then, you can run your SQL commands.
 Examples:
 * SHOW tables;
 * DESCRIBE users;
 * SELECT * FROM users;